Remembering Deb Van Hoewyk

 The Bayside Neighborhood Association (BNA) brings members of the Bayside community together.
 BNA brings conversations about Bayside to Bayside and to the greater community in a way that organizes, informs, and empowers residents; social service and other organizations; local businesses; and city representatives to form meaningful and long-term partnerships.
 BNA preserves and promotes safety, multi-cultural diversity, housing, and carefully planned social, economic, and physical development in this unique urban community.

-Bayside Community Garden Policies 2022
+Bayside Community Garden General Policies 2024

-Welcome to the The Bayside Community Garden
+Welcome to The Bayside Community Garden

-The goal of the garden policies is to ensure the BCG enhances the Bayside neighborhood and provides a well-managed and inviting green space for all who use and visit it.
+The goal of these policies is to ensure the Bayside Community Garden (BCG) enhances the livability and equality of the Bayside neighborhood and provides a well-managed and inviting green space for all who use and visit it for years to come.

 Planting Schedule